aiven/devportal/docs/products/clickhouse/reference/limitations.rst

      - Aiven for ClickHouse doesn't support ON CLUSTER queries because it actually runs each data definition query on all the servers of the cluster without using `ON CLUSTER`.
      - Run queries without `ON CLUSTER`.
    * - Creating a database using SQL
      - You cannot create a database directly using SQL, for example, if you'd like to add a non-default database.
-You need to use the Aiven's public API for that purpose.
      - Use the Aiven's public API.

 Limits